cozy/cozy-bar/README.md

 Change theme bar
 ---

-It's possible to update design on the cozy-bar with `setTheme` function.
+It's possible to update theme on the cozy-bar with `setTheme` function.

 ```jsx
 const { setTheme } = cozy.bar